klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 Finally, the `Utils` layer contains the `Utils` class that provides utility functions.

-From the next chapter, details of each layer group are described.
+From the next chapter, each layer group is described in detail.

 ### Account Layer Class Diagram